Mali Calls For Immediate End Of UN Mission - UrduPoint

 The country's military rulers have increasingly imposed operational restrictions on peacekeepers and also broke Mali's longstanding alliance with former colonial power France.

-"The government of Mali calls for the withdrawal without delay of Minusma," the name of the UN force in Mali, said Abdoulaye Diop.
+"The government of Mali calls for the withdrawal without delay of Minusma," the name of the United Nations force in Mali, said Foreign Minister Abdoulaye Diop.

 "However, the government is willing to cooperate with the United Nations on this issue," Diop said, rejecting all options for changing the mandate of the mission as proposed by the UN secretary-general.